Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated pathology slides: Online Methods

 \subsection{Datasets}

-For our lung subtype prediction task we use The Cancer Genome Atlas (TCGA) and an independent external cohort from New York University (NYU), both formalin-fixed paraffin-embedded (FFPE) and hematoxylin and eosin (H\&E) stained whole slide images (WSIs).
-The TCGA cohort is composed of $1021$ WSIs, $513$ of adenocarcinoma (LUAD) and $508$ WSIs of squamous cell carcinoma (LUSC).
-The NYU cohort is composed of $138$ WSIs, $72$ of LUAD and $66$ of LUSC \cite{coudray2018classification}.
+For our lung tumor type prediction task we use The Cancer Genome Atlas (TCGA) and an independent external cohort from New York University (NYU) labeled in this study as $NYU_2$, both formalin-fixed paraffin-embedded (FFPE) and hematoxylin and eosin (H\&E) stained whole slide images (WSIs).
+The TCGA cohort is composed of $1021$ WSIs, $513$ of adenocarcinoma (LUAD) and $508$ WSIs of squamous cell carcinoma (LUSC). $NYU_2$ is composed of $138$ WSIs, $72$ of LUAD and $66$ of LUSC and comparable to the one used in \textit{Coudray et al.}\cite{coudray2018classification}.
+Whenever necessary, the pathologist’ diagnosis was supplemented by immunohistochemical stains (TTF-1 and p40 for LUAD and LUSC respectively), which results in a clean dataset with reliable labels.

-The adenocarcinoma overall survival analysis used the TCGA LUAD cohort and an additional cohort from NYU \cite{moreira2020}.
-The TCGA cohort is composed by $443$ patients with a censorhip rate of $0.64$ and all stages (Stage 1-4), the NYU cohort is composed of $276$ patients with a censorship rate of $0.80$ and only Stage 1 cases.
-Further details on both cohorts such as Kaplan-Meier curves and a distribution comparison between follow-up times can be found in the Appendix \ref{appendix:methods-datasets}
+The adenocarcinoma overall survival analysis used the TCGA LUAD cohort and an additional cohort from NYU\cite{moreira2020} labeled in this study as $NYU_1$.
+The TCGA cohort is composed by $442$ patients with a censorship rate of $0.64$ and all stages (Stage 1-4), $NYU_1$ is composed of $276$ patients with a censorship rate of $0.80$ and only Stage 1 cases.
+Further details on both cohorts such as Kaplan-Meier curves and a distribution comparison between follow-up times can be found in the \textbf{Supplementary Figure \ref{supfig:KM_survival}}.

-The adenocarcinoma recurrence free survival analysis focuses on recurrence types of systemic and loco-regional.
-This dataset is composed by the same $276$ patients of the NYU cohort used in the overall survival analysis, the censorship rate for recurrence is $0.82$.
-In addition, 70 NYU WSIs have manual annotations from pathologists on histological subtypes (solid, papillary, micropapillary, acinar, and lepidic) allowing individual tile labeling.
-Further details on the recurrence free survival cohort can be found in the Appendix \ref{appendix:methods-datasets}.
+The adenocarcinoma recurrence free survival analysis focuses on recurrence types of systemic and loco-regional from $NYU_1$.
+It is composed of three types: systemic, loco-regional, and new primary.
+We censored new primary cases as we focus on systemic and loco-regional.
+The motivation behind only using the NYU cohort is based on the more detailed recurrence information and longer follow-up times.
+This dataset is composed of the same $276$ patients from $NYU_1$ used in the overall survival analysis, the censorship rate for recurrence is $0.82$.
+In addition, $70$ NYU WSIs have non-exhaustive manual annotations from pathologists on histological subtypes (solid, papillary, micropapillary, acinar, and lepidic) allowing individual tile labeling.
+Further details on the recurrence free survival cohort can be found in the \textbf{Supplementary Figure \ref{supfig:KM_survival}}.